Solo Travel in Croatia

 There is a large kitchen where you can cook your own meals and eat on the terrace.
 The beds are comfortable and if you choose a private room you may be in the annex building with some of the dormitories.

-- Prices from £18 a night for a bed in a mixed dorm
+- Prices from £18 per person per night for a bed in a mixed dorm

 - To book, check prices or availability for Hostel Angelina Old Town